Health & Safety

 View the Concussion Management Plan here.

-Parents should review concussion information and report any concerns following head injury.
+Parents and students should review concussion information and report any concerns following head injury.
 Coaches are encouraged to complete the CATT concussion management awareness course.
 Coaches should be vigilant of signs/symptoms of concussion following head injury.
 A precautionary rest period of 10–20 minutes following a significant or suspicious blow to the head/neck region is encouraged.
-Any sign, symptoms or suspicion of concussion will be referred and communicated to the Athletic Trainer (AT).
+Any sign, symptoms or suspicion of concussion will be referred and communicated to the AT.
 Utilize the Concussion Recognition Tool (CRT6) to assist.
 For tournament hosting, we follow the APAC guidelines for returning to play and returning to learn.
 All players must report all suspicious head injuries to parents, athletic trainer, coach and/or school nurse.
 The Athletic Trainer is the primary provider for determining clearance, return to learning and play status.
 A multistep/day physical exertional protocol will be administered following a concussion onset.

 Emergencies & Injuries